coronalabs/corona/README.md

 # Solar2D Game Engine
+Download the latest build on the [Releases](https://github.com/coronalabs/corona/releases) page.

 ## Rebranded Corona SDK
 > Simple to learn and use, completely free and open source 2D game engine.